 Feedback from all our teachers indicate that 3 sessions of 10 minutes each is the optimum amount of time for activation work during class time.

 This typically entails a task based activity, debate or acting out the dialogue as a drama.

 Keeping the time to just 10 minutes is sufficient to achieve activation.
 More than 10 minutes runs the risk of students quickly becoming bored and loosing focus.

 You may also include certain pre or post tasks but it is ESSENTIAL that you do not begin to teach content as this will unravel your flipped classroom where all students get their homework done as a pre-requisite to taking part in in-class activities.

 Both the previous and current curriculum go to great lengths to emphasize the importance of the spoken language in primary school Irish.
 Emphasis on practicality and fluency.

 We have gone to great lenghts to follow curricular guidance in terms of content and pedagogy.

 From the outset we restrict the lexicon to the most frequently used spoken Irish.
 Our lessons strive to ensure that the basics are mastered before progression.

 As a direct result of this students will feel progress comes easy and they can reuse everything they learn frequently.

-The themes are suitable for students from 1st class and up.
+The content is suitable for students from 1st class up.